orangejuice/blog/data/activity/book-the-art-of-doing-science-and-engineering-2020/record.en.md

   subtitle: Richard W. Hamming Bret Victor / 2020 / Stripe Press
 ---

-Via tw Sand Mogican flipped through the beginning of 'The Art of Doing Science and Engineering: Learning to Learn,' and found it is also a strange book.
-The taste of Stripe Press is really good.
+Via Twitter, Sand Mogican briefly flipped through the beginning of 'The Art of Doing Science and Engineering: Learning to Learn' and discovered it is also a remarkable book.
+Stripe Press really has great taste.